-Mr. LAU Man Tak ("Mr. Lau"), aged 51, is the founder of the Group and was appointed as the chairman of the Board and the non-executive Director on 7 March 2014.
+Mr. LAU Man Tak ("Mr. Lau"), aged 52, is the founder of the Group and was appointed as the chairman of the Board and the non-executive Director on 7 March 2014.
 He was also appointed as an authorised representative of the Company on 24 January 2020.
 His role and responsibility in the Group is strategic planning while he does not involve in the day-to-day management of the business operations.
 Mr. Lau is a director of Rising Luck Management Limited and Jumbo Ace Enterprises Limited, both being substantial shareholders of the Company.

 Mr. Lau graduated from the Hong Kong Polytechnic University with a bachelor's degree of arts in accountancy in November 1991.
-He has more than 20 years of experience in finance and accounting.
+He has more than 21 years of experience in finance and accounting.
 He is an associate member of the Hong Kong Institute of Certified Public Accountants and a fellow member of each of the Association of Chartered Certified Accountants in the United Kingdom (the "UK"), The Hong Kong Institute of Directors and the Hong Kong Securities and Investment Institute.

-He is currently an independent non-executive director of each of Kingston Financial Group Limited (stock code: 1031) and Synergis Holdings Limited (stock code: 2340), both listed on the Main Board of the Stock Exchange and an independent non-executive director of Chinese Food and Beverage Group Limited (stock code: 8272), a company listed on GEM of the Stock Exchange.
-Mr. Lau was an executive director and chairman of TEM Holdings Limited ("TEM") since 2015 and was redesignated as director in January 2021 upon the withdrawal of the listing of TEM by way of privatisation.
+He is currently an independent non-executive director of each of Kingston Financial Group Limited (stock code: 1031) and ISP Holdings Limited (formerly known as Synergis Holdings Limited) (stock code: 2340), both listed on the Main Board of the Stock Exchange.
+Mr. Lau was previously an independent non-executive director of Chinese Food and Beverage Group Limited and resigned in July 2021 upon its cancellation of listing.
+Mr. Lau was an executive director and chairman of TEM Holdings Limited ("TEM") since 2015 and was re-designated as director in January 2021 upon the withdrawal of the listing of TEM by way of privatisation.